 Wood products manufacturers use biomass from manufacturing and sustainable forestry operations to produce energy, providing significant carbon-reducing benefits to the environment.
 In fact, on average, 75 percent of the energy from AWC member facilities is generated from carbon-neutral biomass.
 Congress has passed legislation to provide regulatory certainty regarding the carbon neutrality of forest-derived biomass, and in April 2018, EPA issued a policy to treat biogenic carbon dioxide (CO2) emissions from the combustion of forest biomass at stationary sources as carbon neutral.

 As forests grow, carbon dioxide (CO2) is removed from the atmosphere via photosynthesis.
-The absorbed CO2 is converted into organic carbon that is absorbed by trees that store it as wood (biomass).
+The CO2 absorbed by trees is converted into organic carbon that is absorbed by trees that store it as wood (biomass).
 Trees then return oxygen to the atmosphere.
 Trees release their stored carbon as a number of compounds, including CO2, when they die, decay or are combusted, completing the carbon cycle.
 As noted, carbon in biomass returns to the atmosphere regardless of whether it is burned for energy, allowed to biodegrade naturally or lost in a forest fire.

 The greenhouse gas (GHG) benefits of energy from biomass harvested from sustainably managed forests has been recognized repeatedly by an abundance of studies, agencies, institutions, legislation and rules around the world, including guidance from the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC) and the reporting protocols of the UN Framework Convention on Climate Change.

 The broad forest products industry is the largest producer and user of bioenergy of any industrial sector and has long-standing operations in the United States.
 The creation and use of biomass energy in wood products mills is integral to the manufacture of products such as lumber, panels and engineered wood products.
 Wood products mills convert biomass residuals to energy while manufacturing carbon-sequestering biobased products that are useful to society.
 Carbon benefits from the forest products industry include:

 - providing biomass power by utilizing forest and mill residuals;